quipucords/quipudocs/CONTRIBUTING.md

   $ yarn test:integration-dev
   ```
 You'll be asked a list of question, choose to "update snapshots" and the process will continue.
-Next, if the snapshots updated you'll need to
+If you choose to update the snapshots you'll need to
 - visually check the updates to confirm the expected output
-- and check the snapshots in so the next developer has a testing baseline.
+- and Git commit the snapshots so the next developer has access to the new testing baseline.

 ## Workflow
 ### Use an Asciidoctor workflow with Docker for GUI documentation